TykTechnologies/tyk-demo/README.md

 This repo provides an example installation of Tyk.
 It uses Docker Compose to provide a quick, simple deployment, where you can choose what features to include.

+It has been built to enable the sharing of knowledge and combining of effort amongst client-facing technical Tyk folks.

+See the [Developer Guide](developer-guide.md) for information on how to contribute to and extend this repository.

+> :warning: Please note that this repo has been created on Mac OS X with Docker Desktop for Mac.
+You may experience issues if using a different operating system or approach.

+If you encounter a problem using this repository, please try to fix it yourself and create a pull request so that others can benefit.

+# Concept

 The concept is that there is a **base deployment** of Tyk, which gives you the usual Tyk components: Gateway, Dashboard, Pump, plus the databases Redis and MongoDB.
 This standard deployment can be extended by including additional **feature deployments** as needed.
 The feature deployments cover particular scenarios for Tyk, such as:

 * Single sign on